Investors who want to open a permanent establishment can choose between a branch and a subsidiary in Portugal

 The subsidiary in Portugal

-A subsidiary is a separate legal form from its parent company from overseas.
-It is a resident Portuguese company, most commonly a private limited liability company.
-Below is information about this entity which can be easily established in Portugal:
+is a separate legal form from its parent company from overseas.
+It is a resident Portuguese company, most commonly a private limited liability company

 - The subsidiary is completely independent of the mother company.